The Highway Geology Symposium: History, Organization, and Function

 Emeritus Members.
 A number of past members of the national steering committee have been granted Emeritus status.
 These individuals, retired, resigned from the HGS Steering Committee, or deceased, have made significant contributions to the Highway Geology Symposium.
 A total of 35 persons have been granted the Emeritus status.

 Dedications.
 Several Proceedings volumes have been dedicated to past HGS Steering Committee members or others who have made outstanding contributions to HGS.
 The 36th HGS Proceedings were dedicated to David L. Royster (1931 – 1985, Tennessee) at the Clarksville, Indiana meeting in 1985.
 In 1991, the Proceedings of the 42nd HGS held in Albany, New York were dedicated to Burrell S. Whitlow (1929 – 1990, Virginia).
 In 2013, the Proceedings of the 64th HGS held in North Conway, New Hampshire were dedicated to Earl Wright and Bill Lovell.
 The 2014 Proceedings of the 65th HGS held in Laramie, Wyoming were dedicated to Nicholas Michiel Priznar.
 The 2015 Proceedings of the 66th HGS were dedicated to Michael Hager, and the 67th HGS 2016 Proceedings were dedicated to Vern McGuffey.
 The 68th Proceedings are dedicated to Richard (Dick) Cross.
 The proceedings for the 69th HGS are dedicated to Dave Bingham (1932-2018) and Joe Gutierrez (1926-2018).
-The Proceedings of the 71st HGS are dedicated to Vernon (Vern) Bump.
+The Proceedings of the 71st HGS are dedicated to Vernon (Vern) Bump, and the Proceedings of the 73rd HGS are dedicated to John Duffy.

 Young Author Award